anonymin/thinkful-vday/readme.md

 # TITLE GOES HERE

 Valentine’s Day is just around the corner, and there's no better way to someone's heart than a handmade card - which is exactly what we're making in this tutorial.
 Using the power of HTML and CSS, you'll learn how to develop a website that doubles as a v-day card to wow that special someone in your life.
+(But you may want to buy flowers or chocolate, as well).

 ### HTML and CSS

 Websites are made up of many things, but HTML (Hyper Text Markup Language) and CSS (Cascading Style Sheets) are the two main components.
-Together, they are the building blocks for every single webpage on the Internet.
+Together, like you and your partner, they are the building blocks for every single webpage on the Internet.

 Think of a greeting card.
 It's made up of many attributes, like text, an image, and perhaps a poem of sorts.
 In the world of HTML, such attributes are the elements of a webpage.
 Meanwhile, each of the card's attributes are usually different.
 Perhaps they differ by size.
 Or shape.
 Or color.
 Back in the web world, CSS is used to define the look and feel of a webpage.